pingcap/tidb-operator/en/architecture.md

 3. Kubernetes' native controllers create, update, or delete the corresponding `Pod` based on objects such as `StatefulSet`, `Deployment`, and `Job`;
 4. In the `Pod` declaration of PD, TiKV, and TiDB, the `tidb-scheduler` scheduler is specified. `tidb-scheduler` applies the specific scheduling logic of TiDB when scheduling the corresponding `Pod`.

 Based on the above declarative control flow, TiDB Operator automatically performs health check and fault recovery for the cluster nodes.
-You can easily modify the `TidbCluster` object declaration to perform operations such as deployment, upgrade and scaling.
+You can easily modify the `TidbCluster` object declaration to perform operations such as deployment, upgrade, and scaling.